-I've been to enough office gatherings throughout the years to testify that they are not easy events to plan or attend.
-It's not so much the physical effort required to prepare for the event, since most businesses use some kind of caterer.
+You've probably been to enough office gatherings throughout the years to testify that they are not easy events to plan or attend.
+It's not so much the physical effort required to prepare for the event since most businesses use some kind of caterer.

 The problem is that when you throw coworkers into a social situation such as an office party, no one knows how to act.
-Most people act differently in front of their peers, supervisors and subordinates.
-Add spouses and dates to the picture, mix together different departments, and you have a recipe for boredom at best, and disaster at worst.
-And since our awareness about the dangers of drinking and driving have increased, the days of employees drinking themselves under the holiday table to loosen up are becoming history.
+Most people act differently in front of their peers, supervisors, and subordinates.
+Add spouses and dates to the picture, mix different departments, and you have a recipe for boredom at best and disaster at worst.
+And since the awareness about the dangers of drinking and driving have increased, the days of employees drinking themselves under the holiday table to loosen up are becoming history.
 It had better be a pretty good party to overcome the odds.

 Many years ago I used to work in Manhattan in the investment banking industry.
 That industry had, and still has, the money to throw very lavish parties.
 Typical parties involved management renting space in a large hotel, catering a wonderful meal, and paying a DJ for entertainment.
 Of course, in those days we also had some of our worst parties.
 In one company, the traders used to love to celebrate everyone's birthday.
 Of course, their idea of a party was to pay for live strippers to come into the office in the middle of the afternoon.
 The birthday boy would get a woman stripper; the birthday girl would get a man.
 The male strippers usually embarrassed the female recipient, instead of making her feel like an office equal.
 These were the days before sexual harassment in the workplace was clearly defined.
 Once a man was hired who looked like a Buddha.
 He was supposed to grant wishes if you rubbed his big belly.
 Funny to some, I suppose, but completely inappropriate for the office.